Road rage statistics in 2019

 Most respondents said they did not report road rage to the police.
 More than half of the survey respondents said they had witnessed road rage, directed either at themselves or someone else.

-According to our road rage survey, the top three most infuriating actions Americans take on the road are:
+According to our survey, the top three road-rage-inducing actions are:

-If you find yourself experiencing road rage, try using one of the methods our respondents used to relax and settle down:
+If you find yourself experiencing road rage, our respondents used these methods to relax and settle down:

 More road rage statistics